What Are the Little Ivies and NESCAC?

 Location: Poughkeepsie, NY

-Vassar was founded as one of the Seven Sister colleges—a group of historically all-women colleges in the Northeast.
-In 1969, however, the college started accepting male applicants and men now make up 45% of the school’s small student body.
+Vassar was founded as one of the Seven Sisters colleges—a group of historically all-women colleges in the Northeast.
+In 1969, however, the college began accepting male applicants—men now make up about 40% of the school’s small student body.
 Vassar boasts an open curriculum, meaning that students have very few requirements outside of their major and are given lots of freedom in their education.

 Learn more about Vassar and see your chances of acceptance.